Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

 \subsection{Application 2: twist representation zeta functions}

-If $\G(\ri)$ has nilpotency class~$c=2$, in which case we say that $\G(\ri)$ is a $\mathcal{T}_2$-group, the the bivariate representation zeta function of $\G(\ri)$ specialise to its twist representation zeta function, mentioned in Section~\ref{intro}, and whose definition we now recall.
+A $\mathcal{T}$-group of nilpotency class~$c=2$ is called a $\mathcal{T}_2$-group.
+The bivariate representation zeta function of a $\mathcal{T}_2$-group $\G(\ri)$ specializes to its twist representation zeta function, whose definition we now recall.

-Nontrivial $\mathcal{T}$-groups have infinitely many $1$-dimensional irreducible complex representations.
+Nontrivial $\mathcal{T}$-groups have infinitely many one-dimensional irreducible complex representations.
 For this reason, one cannot define the representation zeta function of a $\mathcal{T}$-group $G$ as in Definition~\ref{univa}.
-Instead, we consider the numbers $\rg_n(G)$ of $n$-dimensional twist-isoclasses of irreducible complex representations of~$G$, that is, the numbers of classes of the equivalence relation on the set of irreducible complex representations of~$G$ given by $\rho \thicksim \sigma$ if and only if there exists a $1$-dimensional representation $\chi$ of $G$ such that $\rho \cong \chi \otimes \sigma$, in which case $\rho$ and $\sigma$ are called \emph{twist-equivalent}.
-In the context of topological groups, we only consider continuous representations.

-\begin{dfn}\cite[Section~1]{HrMa} The \emph{twist representation zeta function} of a $\mathcal{T}$-group $G$ is where $s$ is a complex variable. \end{dfn} The twist representation zeta functions of $\mathcal{T}$-groups are objects of study, for instance, of~\cite{DuVo14, HrMa, Ro17comp, StVo14, Vo10}.
-Explicit examples of (local factors of) representation zeta functions of $\mathcal{T}$-groups can be found in~\cite{Ezzphd,Ro17comp,Snophd,StVo14, StVo17}.
+Instead, for a $\mathcal{T}$-group~$G$, one considers equivalence classes on the set of its irreducible complex representations: two representations $\rho$, $\sigma$ of~$G$ are called~\emph{twist-equivalent} if there exists a one-dimensional representation $\chi$ of $G$ such that $\rho \cong \chi \otimes \sigma$.
+This is an equivalence relation on the set of irreducible complex representations of~$G$ whose equivalence classes are called \emph{twist-isoclasses}.
+Let $\rg_n(G)$ be the number of twist-isoclasses of $n$-dimensional irreducible complex representations of~$G$.
+If~$G$ is a topological group, we only consider continuous representations.
+The $\rg_n(G)$ are all finite, see~\cite[Theorem~6.6]{LuMa85}. \begin{dfn} The \emph{twist representation zeta function} of a $\mathcal{T}$-group $G$ is where $s$ is a complex variable. \end{dfn} Twist representation zeta functions of $\mathcal{T}$-groups have been previously investigated, for instance, in~\cite{DuVo14, HrMa, Ro17comp, StVo14, Vo10}.
+Explicit examples of (local factors of) twist representation zeta functions of $\mathcal{T}$-groups can be found in~\cite{Ezzphd,Ro17comp,Snophd,StVo14, StVo17}.

-In Section~\ref{irr}, we show that if $\G(\ri)$ is a $\mathcal{T}_2$-group, its bivariate representation zeta function specialises to its twist representation zeta function as follows.
-For a fixed nonzero prime ideal~$\p$ of~$\ri$, let $\g=\Lambda\otimes_{\ri}\ric$ and denote by~$\g'$ its derived Lie sublattice.
-Let~$r$ be the torsion-free rank of $\g/\g'$.
-Then Proposition~\ref{repzeta} states that
+Let $\G(\ri)$ be a $\mathcal{T}_2$-group obtained from a unipotent $\ri$-Lie lattice~$\Lambda$ as explained in Section~\ref{groups}.
+In Section~\ref{irr}, we show that the bivariate representation zeta function of $\G(\ri)$ specializes to its twist representation zeta function as follows.
+For a fixed nonzero prime ideal~$\p$ of~$\ri$, let $\g=\Lambda\otimes_{\ri}\ric$ and let~$\g'$ be the derived Lie sublattice of~$\g$.
+Denote by~$r$ the torsion-free rank of $\g/\g'$.
+Then Proposition~\ref{repzeta} states